Code as Policies: Language Model Programs for Embodied Control: Acknowledgements

 \subsection{Additional LLM Capabilities}

-Because we use code-davinci-002, a code-writing model fine-tuned from the more general purpose davinci GPT-3, our method inherits capabilities of LLMs that a pure code-writing model may not have.
-For example, we can leverage the LLM's generality to parse commands from non-English languages as well as emojis.
+Using a large pretrained LLM also means we can leverage its capabilities beyond code-writing.
+For example, Code as Policies can parse commands from non-English languages as well as emojis.
 See Figure~\ref{fig:additional_capabilities}.